-A written policy will also encourage employees to report such incidents and will show that management is committed to fairly addressing incidents involving violence, harassment and other unacceptable behaviour.
+A written policy will also encourage employees to report such incidents and show that management is committed to fairly addressing incidents involving violence, harassment, and other unacceptable behaviour.

-- Positioning office furniture so that the employee is closer to a door or exit than the client and so that the employee cannot be cornered.
+- Positioning office furniture so that the employee is closer to a door or exit than the client so the employee cannot be cornered.

 - Installing surveillance cameras in the public spaces of the workplace, such as entrances, parking lots, waiting rooms, etc.

 - Installing physical barriers, e.g. pass-through windows or bullet-proof enclosures.

 - Minimizing the number of entrances to your workplace.